 - I am able to register data sources without named instance using the form.

-The problem comes from validation in the data source registration/update form.
+The issue comes from validation in the data source registration/update form.
 It is a bug recognized in the official GitHub repository.

 If you want to add a new SQL Server data source, first, you need to register the server URL omitting the named instance part.